Neufund/ESOP/README.md

 Employee life within ESOP starts when company offers him/her options.
 Employee should sign the offer within provided deadline.
 This starts his/her employment period (counted from so called `issue date`) If employee leaves company then he goes to `terminated` state which also stops the vesting.
 Employee may be also fired in which case s/he is removed from contract.
 Finally when exit/ICO etc. happens, conversion offer is made by company to employee which when accepted puts employee in `converted` state.
 Check `ESOPTypes.sol` for employee's possible states and properties.

 ESOP itself has simple lifecycle.
 When deployed, it is in `new` state.
-It is opened by providing configuration parameters by `company` role.
+It changes to `open` by providing configuration parameters by `company` role.
 At that point all actions involving employees may happen.
 When there is conversion event like exit, `company` will switch ESOP into `conversion` state in which options may be exercised by employees.

 ### Assigning new options
 Options are assigned to employees in two ways.